MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Production/how-to-set-up-work-centers.md

 4. In the **Description** field, name the work center.

-5. In the **Work Center Group** field, select the higher\-level resource grouping that the work center is organized under.
+5. In the **Work Center Group** field, select the higher-level resource grouping that the work center is organized under.

 6. Select the **Blocked** field if you want to prevent the work center from being used in any processing.
 This means, among others, that an item produced at the work center can not be posted from a production journal.
 For more information, see [How to: Register Consumption and Output](../Production/how-to-register-consumption-and-output.md).